globalimpact/surveyable/README.md

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+Run migrations (to be included as files soon)

+### Migrations

+    create_table :questions do |t|
+          t.integer :survey_id
+          t.string :survey_type
+          t.text :text
+          t.string :type
+          t.boolean :required
+        end
+    create_table :answers do |t|
+          t.integer :question_id
+          t.integer :response_id
+          t.string :response_type
+          t.text :text
+          t.integer :answer_choice_id
+          t.index [:response_id,:response_type]
+        end
+    create_table :answer_choices do |t|
+      t.integer :question_id
+      t.text :text
+      t.index :question_id
+    end

+### Attach to models
+Put 'acts_as_survey' in your survey class (the model that needs custom questions).
+Put 'acts_as_response' in your response class (the model that your answers will attach to).
 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/surveyable.
+Bug reports and pull requests are welcome on GitHub at https://github.com/globalimpact/surveyable.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

+##License

+MIT License.
+Copyright 2015 Global Impact. https://charity.org